Hafsaa56/AI-Spec-Driven-Book/README.md

    http://localhost:3000
    ```

-The book will be available at this URL with full navigation and search capabilities.
+The book will be available at this URL with full navigation, search capabilities, and the interactive chatbot.

+## Using the Chatbot

+The integrated RAG-based chatbot allows you to:
+- Ask questions about any topic covered in the book
+- Get contextually relevant answers based on the documentation
+- See source citations for the information provided
+- Use the "Explain this" feature by selecting text on any page

-## About This Book
+## About This Project

-This is an AI-Spec Driven book, meaning it was developed using specification-driven development principles with AI assistance.
+This is an AI-Spec Driven project, meaning it was developed using specification-driven development principles with AI assistance.
 The content has been carefully structured to provide a comprehensive learning path from fundamental concepts to advanced implementations in Physical AI and Humanoid Robotics.

-The book emphasizes the sim-to-real paradigm, preparing readers for both simulation-based development and real-world robotics applications.
+The project emphasizes the sim-to-real paradigm, preparing users for both simulation-based development and real-world robotics applications.
 All examples follow industry best practices and are designed to work with current technologies and platforms.

+The RAG-based chatbot system provides an interactive learning experience, allowing users to ask questions and get AI-powered responses based on the entire book content, making it an effective educational tool for mastering Physical AI and Humanoid Robotics concepts.

 ## Target Audience